-Course Objective: The aim of this course is to give the students essential knowledge pertaining to avenue trees, origin crop plants, spices and condiments, medicinal plants, fruits and vegetables, common ornamental plants common food adulterants wood and its uses, wood and its uses.
-Students will also be introduced to major role of plant as a source of renewable energy, Genetic resources and their conservation.
+Course Objective: The aim of this course is to give the students essential knowledgepertaining to avenue trees, origin crop plants, spices and condiments, medicinal plants, fruits and vegetables, common ornamental plants common food adulterants wood and its uses, wood, and its uses.
+Students will also be introduced to the major role of plants as a source of renewable energy, Genetic resources, and their conservation.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Students are also acquainted to important topics such as origin of crop plant and food adulteration.
-CO2 Medicinal plants and aromatic plants and their importance is made known along with their identification.
-CO3 Important avenue, pollution and aesthetically beautiful plants of the city and adjoining area are shown to the students.
-CO4 Develop the ability of students about determining the property of spices and condiments.
+Course outcomes (CO): On successful completion of this course, the students will be able to:

+CO1Students are also acquainted with important topics such as the origin of crop plants and food adulteration.CO2Medicinal plants and aromatic plants and their importance are made known along with their identification.CO3Important avenues, pollution, and aesthetically beautiful plants of the city and adjoining areas are shown to the students.

+CO4 Develop the ability of students to determine the properties of spices and condiments.